 - Internal disagreements about process lead to paralysis

 - There’s no single place to store the complicated legal footnotes that belong with certain products

-- When content becomes outdated, the process to update it (and communicate those updates to sellers) is laborious
+- When content becomes outdated, the process to update it (and communicate those updates to online sellers) is laborious

-- Third-party sellers often “go rogue” and pull incorrect content from the web, rather than one central, verified location
+- Third-party sellers often “go rogue” and pull incorrect content from the web, rather than from one central, verified location

-Since the early ’90s, Kreber has been developing Product Information Systems (PIMs) for brand-name clients to help them effectively manage content.
+Since the early ’90s, Kreber has been developing Product Information Management systems (PIMs) for brand-name clients to help them effectively manage content.
 Back then, we did it for print, allowing for the scalable production of catalogs and circulars dense with product info.
 Today, our customized systems can handle all the data needed to help your team avoid the problems stated above—even as the placement of content has gotten more complex and widespread.
 In fact, a PIM is more important now than ever.

 “Data quality and data consistency are naturally improved by reducing the need to manage redundant information in multiple systems.” —Stephen Rogers, R3 Consulting